Co-pay card: Process

+Effects

+Research has found that copay coupons can increase utilization of brand-name drugs in settings where bioequivalent generics are available, potentially reducing generic substitution and increasing total spending.

 Variations

 In most cases the service provider of the co-pay card program holds a reimbursement account for the pharmaceutical marketing client, which is used to remit to pharmacies the cost reductions through co-pay card programs.
 The co-pay service provider remits to pharmacies every 14 to 28 days and deducts these remittances via this account.

 Some providers have attempted a variation on the original co-pay card by going to a magnetic strip swipe process, by which the card runs through both the pharmacy software and financial software (e.g. Visa/MasterCard and Debit networks).

 Debit cards are another reimbursement method for co-pay in pharmacies because they offer real-time reimbursement of co-pay claims.
 However, with new prompt-pay regulations for adjudicators, required for Medicare Part D and implemented by most PBMs, few pharmacies wait more than one week for reimbursement.
 Pharmacies used to prefer real-time Debit payments because they didn't require the pharmacies to carry the "float" of the 14 to 28 days payment cycles.
 This is no longer true.